 - e. both urinary and digestive pathways

 - 10. Blood phosphorus is:

 - a. only inorganic phosphorus

 - b. only organic phosphorus

 - c. inorganic and organic phosphorus

 - d. none of the answers is valid

 - e. all of the answers are valid

 - 11. The hydrochloric acid in the gastric juice is produced by:

 - a. the main cells of the gastric glands

 - b. the parietal cells of the gastric glands

 - c. the intermediate cells of the gastric glands

 - d. the mucous cells of the gastric glands

 - e. the generating cells of the gastric glands

-- 12. The two ions of HCl are produced by:
+- 12. The activation of pepsinogen:

-- a. the same cell
+- a. takes place in the secretory gastric cell

-- b. different cells

-- c. an oxyntic cell and a parietal cell

-- d. two oxyntic cells
+- b. takes place through an autocatalytic process at an alkaline pH

-- e. all types of cells from the gastric glands structure
+- c. occurs in the presence of hydrochloric acid in the main cells of the gastric glands

+- d. occurs both in the presence of HCl and through an autocatalytic mechanism in the lumen of the digestive tract

+- e. is not required, as it is an active enzyme

 - 13. In the synthesis of HCl by the gastric glands, the hydrogen ions in the HCl structure come from:

 - a. lactic acid dissociation

 - b. water dissociation

 - c.
 CO2 intracellular dissociation

 - d. carbonic acid intracellular dissociation

 - e. inorganic phosphates intracellular dissociation

+- 14. Under the general name of zymogens are known:

+- a. digestive enzymes in general

-- 14. Carbonic acid is synthesized in the parietal cells of the gastric glands under the control of:
+- b. digestive proenzymes activated in the lumen of the digestive tract

-- a. xanthine oxidase

-- b. carbonic anhydrase

-- c. isomerases
+- c. gastric juice enzymes

-- d. glycolytic enzymes
+- d. intestinal juice enzymes

-- e. pepsin
+- e. digestive enzymes released in an active form

 - 15. The species that has the most alkaline pH of the saliva along with a higher bicarbonate and phosphate concentration than that of the blood serum at this level is:

 - a. equine

 - b. feline

 - c. ruminants

 - d. swine

-- e. none of the above

-- 16. The hydrochloric acid in the gastric juice has digestive roles.
-Among its roles DOES NOT count:

-- a. transformation of pepsinogen into pepsin

-- b. reduction of $Fe^{3+}$ to $Fe^{2+}$

-- c. activation of trypsinogen to trypsin

-- d. inhibition of the gastric secretion

-- e. stimulation of the secretin release

-- 17. The hydrochloric acid in the gastric juice has digestive roles.
-Among its roles DOES NOT count:

-- a. transformation of pepsinogen into pepsin

-- b. reduction of $Fe^{3+}$ to $Fe^{2+}$

-- c. activation of chymotrypsinogen to chymotrypsin

-- d. inhibition of the gastric secretion

-- e. stimulation of the secretin release

-- 18. The activation of pepsinogen in pepsin occurs:

-- a. into the secretory gastric cells

-- b. into the intestinal lumen

-- c. on contact with the acidic gastric contents

-- d. anywhere in the compartments and structures mentioned above

-- e. the stomach does not produce pepsinogen but pepsin

-- 19. The activation of pepsinogen consist of:

-- a. binding the pepsinogen with the protons $(H^{+})$

-- b. addition of a peptide residue to the pepsinogen molecule

-- c. cleavage of the pepsinogen molecule to active pepsin and removal of an inhibitory peptide residue

-- d. removal of an inhibitory inorganic radical from the pepsinogen molecule

-- e. none of the answers is correct

-- 20. Under the general name of zymogens are known:

-- a. the digestive enzymes in general

-- b. the digestive proenzymes activated in the lumen of the digestive tract

-- c. the gastric juice enzymes

-- d. the intestinal juice enzymes

-- e. the digestive enzymes released in their active form

-- 21. The HCl secretion is stimulated by:

-- a. somatostatin

-- b. secretin

-- c. prostaglandins

-- d. acetylcholine

-- e. epidermal growth factor
+- e. none of the above - 16.
+The hydrochloric acid in the gastric juice has digestive roles.
+Among its roles DOES NOT count: - a. transformation of pepsinogen into pepsin - b. reduction of Fe3+ to Fe2+ - c. activation of trypsinogen to trypsin - d. inhibition of the gastric secretion - e. stimulation of the secretin release - 17.
+The hydrochloric acid in the gastric juice has digestive roles.
+Among its roles DOES NOT count: - a. transformation of pepsinogen into pepsin - b. reduction of Fe3+ to Fe2+ - c. activation of chymotrypsinogen to chymotrypsin - d. inhibition of the gastric secretion - e. stimulation of the secretin release - 18.
+The activation of pepsinogen in pepsin occurs: - a. into the secretory gastric cells - b. into the intestinal lumen - c. on contact with the acidic gastric contents - d. anywhere in the compartments and structures mentioned above - e. the stomach does not produce pepsinogen but pepsin - 19.
+The activation of pepsinogen consist of: - a. binding the pepsinogen with the protons (H+) - b. addition of a peptide residue to the pepsinogen molecule - c. cleavage of the pepsinogen molecule to active pepsin and removal of an inhibitory peptide residue - d. removal of an inhibitory inorganic radical from the pepsinogen molecule - e. none of the answers is correct - 20.
+Under the general name of zymogens are known: - a. the digestive enzymes in general - b. the digestive proenzymes activated in the lumen of the digestive tract - c. the gastric juice enzymes - d. the intestinal juice enzymes - e. the digestive enzymes released in their active form - 21.
+Regarding the composition of gastric juice, the following statement is incorrect: - a. the proteolytic enzymes of the gastric juice are represented by pepsin and trypsin - b. gastric mucus has a high affinity to combine with gastric acid - c. the intrinsic factor secreted by the fundic glands has a role in the absorption of vitamin B12